jarieb/book_score/README.md

 man in a hole (fall then rise), Icraus (rise then fall), Cinderella (rise then fall then rise), and Oedipus (fall then rise then fall).

-These story types are based on Kurt Vonnegut’s story mapping in Palm Sunday](http://www.theatlantic.com/technology/archive/2016/07/the-six-main-arcs-in-storytelling-identified-by-a-computer/490733/).
+These story types are based on [Kurt Vonnegut’s story mapping in Palm Sunday](http://www.theatlantic.com/technology/archive/2016/07/the-six-main-arcs-in-storytelling-identified-by-a-computer/490733/).

 The Word Count (WC) and Reading Level (RL) were added so I can track my progress and make the overall book have a reading level of around 8th grade.
 8th grade